Positive psychology in the workplace: Background

-Major Theoretical Approaches
+Major theoretical approaches

 Martin E.P.
 Seligman and Mihaly Csikszentmihalyi are noted frontrunners in the area of positive psychology as a field of study.
 They state that "psychology has become a science largely about healing.
 Therefore its concentration on healing largely neglects the fulfilled individual and thriving community".
 Seligman and Csikszentmihalyi further stress that, "the aim of positive psychology is to begin to catalyze a change in the focus of psychology from preoccupation only with repairing the worst things in life to also building positive qualities."

 Abraham Maslow and Carl Rogers developed Humanistic Psychology that focuses on the positive potential of people and on helping people reach their full potential.

 Peter Warr is noted for his early work on work well being.
 "Proponents of the well-being perspective argue that the presence of positive emotional states and positive appraisals of the worker and his or her relationships within the workplace accentuate worker performance and quality of life".
 A common idea in work environment theories is that demands match or slightly exceed the resources.
 With regards to research concerning positive outcomes within the employment setting, several models have been established like Demand Control, Job Demands-Resources, and Job Characteristics.

-Demand Control Model
+Demand control model

 Robert A. Karasek is credited with this particular work design model.
 In Karasek's model, workplace stress is in indicator of how taxing a worker's job is and how much control, authority, discretion, and decision latitude the worker has over his/her tasks and duties.
 This creates four kinds of jobs—passive, active, low strain and high strain The Demand Control Model (DCM) has been used by researchers to design jobs that enhance the psychological and physical well-being.
 This model promotes a work design that proposes high demand and high control, fostering an environment that encourages learning and simultaneously offers autonomy.

 This model is based on the assumption that "workers with active jobs are more likely to seek challenging situations that promote mastery, thereby encouraging skill and knowledge acquisition".
 It also points out the role of social support, referring to the quality interactions between colleagues and managers.
 However, there is some controversy over this model because some researchers believe it lacks evidence for the interaction between demand and control.

 The DCM, (otherwise known as the Diagnosing and Statistical Manuel for Diagnosing Mental Disorders), is commonly criticized for its inability to consistently replicate findings to support its basic assumption.
 Some feel that the DCM is somewhat unhelpful in that it may prompt people who do not need a diagnosis to be diagnosed anyway; thus making it a potential H.R problem.
 However, there is evidence supporting the idea that "high amounts of job control is associated with increases in job satisfaction and decreased depression, however, high demands with out adequate control may lead to increase anxiety".